 Biology is a subject with a strong tradition of doing comparison.
 One hundred years ago, biologist compared the phenotypes of different species.
 Since the discovery of DNA, biologists have been comparing the sequences of different genes, and then all sorts of ‘omes across species.
 To nourish a system-level understanding and to leverage the tremendous amount of high-throughput data, may be it is a time to extend our tradition even further to compare with networks from other complex systems as well as other disciplines.
 Indeed, various scientific disciplines form a network in the intellectual universe where knowledge emerges when things connect.

+[[KKY2MG: the texts here are just snippets extracted from pervious writing, not coherent]]

 Box 1 Hierarchical organization of networks